English

 MLAG vs. vPC: 4 Key Differences

 Both MLAG and vPC can create a port group between two switches and enable Layer 2 multipathing.
-In MLAG or vPC domain, each switch is managed and configured independently and is able to forward/route traffic without passing to a master switch.
+In MLAG or vPC domain, each MLAG enterprise network switch is managed and configured independently and is able to forward/route traffic without passing to a master switch.
 Despite their similarities, they still differ in some ways.

 Difficulty of implementation

 Obviously, the biggest difference between them is the difficulty of implementation.
-MLAG is a public protocol that is supported by almost every vendor using their own custom rolled implementation, while vPC is a Cisco Nexus specific protocol, not all the vendors have this technology.
+MLAG is a public protocol that is supported by almost every vendor using their own custom rolled implementation, while vPC is a Cisco Nexus-specific protocol, not all the vendors have this technology.
 Thus, MLAG setup is a bit easier than vPC.

 Compatibility issues

 Another issue is compatibility.
 For vPC pairing, the same type of Cisco Nexus switches must be used.
 For example, it is not possible to configure vPC on a pair of switches including a Nexus 7000 series and a Nexus 5000 series switch.
-And the vPC peers must run the same NX-OS version except during the non-disruptive upgrade, that is, In-Service Software Upgrade (ISSU).
+And the vPC peers must run the same NX-OS version except during the non-disruptive upgrade, that is, the In-Service Software Upgrade (ISSU).

 Layer multipathing

 Besides, the vPC peer link must consist of at least two 10G Ethernet ports in dedicated mode. vPC is more advanced than MLAG.
 It supports both Layer 2 and Layer 3 multipathing, which allows you to create redundancy by enabling multiple parallel paths between nodes and load-balancing traffic where alternative paths exist.
-And if you want to enable Layer 3 multipathing, you could also use the Multi-Active Gateway Protocol (MAGP).
+If you want to enable Layer 3 multipathing, you could also use the Multi-Active Gateway Protocol (MAGP).

 Application scenarios